cvmiller/lxd_add_macvlan_host/README.md

 The script requires the most of the shell script collection of utilities (e.g. ip, grep, awk) which is probably already installed on your Linux system.

+MACVLAN interfaces **MUST** use **Ethernet** interfaces, wireless (aka Wifi) are not supported.
+This is a limitation of the wireless 802.11 protocol.

-The script currently only supports global IPv6 addresses.
+The script prefers global IPv6 addresses.
 This means in your container, you will have to use the host MACVLAN IPv6 address to reach the host.
-IPv4 is not currently supported.
+Support for IPv4 was added in version 0.95